Quick Soloing Guide: Tomb of Sargeras

 - You can’t avoid most of the Torment sources, so be prepared to Confess a LOT.

-- Heroic: same fight, more damage, there are Calcified Quills but you needn’t worry about them.
+Same fight, more damage, there are Calcified Quills but you needn’t worry about them.
 Suffocating Dark is a Heroic-only mechanic that makes your Torment stack a LOT faster.
 CONFESS!

-- Normal: a total tank-and-spank fight.
+A total tank-and-spank fight.
 There are frequent waves of adds, which make excellent fodder for Victory Rush healing.
 Focus down the Wavemenders if you can, as they will cast Aqueous Burst, which leaves a patch of Drenching Waters on the ground and will give you an unwanted stack of Drenched.
 These stacks will drop at the end of the Draw In phases, but you’ll still want to keep this DoT minimized as you’ll be dealing with ever-increasing stacks of Jagged Abrasion throughout the fight.
 If you can keep your Drenched stacks low and maintain good damage mitigation, Harjatan will fall easily enough.

-- Heroic: he hits harder.
+He hits harder.
 Plan accordingly.

 Sisters of the Moon

-- Normal: a long fight, but fairly easy (until the final phase).
+A long fight, but fairly easy (until the final phase).

 - Phase 1: avoid the Twilight Volley zones.
 Switch moon phases to trigger an Astral Purge when afflicted with either Discorporate or Moon Burn.
 The rest of the boss’ abilities are unavoidable, so mitigate as required.